From protest to power.

-As part of our movement politics work, we have joined forces with the ACLU of Vermont, Vermont-NEA, Planned Parenthood Action Fund of Vermont, the Women’s March Vermont, and the League of Conservation Voters to launch Leadership Education and Development Vermont (LEAD-VT), a series of one-day, multi-tactical trainings for candidates and campaign staff.
+As part of our movement politics work, we have joined forces with the ACLU of Vermont, Let’s Grow Kids, Planned Parenthood of Northern New England (PPNNE), Vermont-NEA, Vermont Conservation Voters (VCV) and VPIRG for a joint electoral training partnership called Leadership Education and Development Vermont (LEAD-VT).

 OVER THE COMING YEAR AND A HALF, RAD WILL BUILD OUR MOVEMENT POLITICS WORK BY:

 - Building our local organizing teams throughout the state (currently active in 7 counties) to cover every county in Vermont

 - Recruiting RAD members and community members to participate in our local “movement politics” trainings, which will provide skills & agitational training on how to run for office or support an electoral campaign

 - Engaging in a thorough and transparent endorsement process to run our members for office and support our allies, impacting elections in 2018 from selectboards on up to the governor’s race.